Zcounts/LumaLayout/README.md

   (toolbar indicator, cursor change)

 ## Icon Files
-All icons are individual SVG files in the /icons folder.
-They should be named clearly by category and type, e.g.:
+All icons are individual SVG files in the /icons folder, named clearly by category and type, e.g.:
 - camera-dslr.svg
 - light-fresnel.svg
 - light-softbox.svg